-Freedom of Information Act 1982 Released by Department of Home Affairs the ē
+Released by Department of Home Affairs Freedom of ē

 Schedule 2 Concessions relating to nomination criteria covered by this Agreement

 The table below outlines the occupations that can be utilised under this Agreement for the visa programs specified.
 It also specifies the nomination ceilings per year for these Occupations, and where the nominated positions should be based (i.e. location of work).